satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 128x72
 ```

+# Note: It has been reported that the LG option “Instant Game Response” prevents the correct LUT from being loaded.

 # LUT

 If you decide to calibrate the LUTs yourself, make sure you set the resolution in PicCap/Hyperion Webos to at least 1280x720, better 1920x1080, save and restart.